p3palazzo/comparative-histories/chapter.md

 response to this question.
-The title of her 1990 book *El interior de la historia*  was a play on the concept of "intra-history" coined by Spanish literary historian Miguel de @unamuno:1902torno and transposed to architecture by the urban historian Fernando Chueca Goitia [@waisman:1993interior, 54; see @chuecagoitia:1981invariantes-castizos].
+The title of her 1990 book *El interior de la historia*  was a play on the concept of "intra-history" coined by Spanish literary historian Miguel de @unamuno:1902torno and transposed to architecture by Fernando Chueca Goitia [@waisman:1993interior, 54; see @chuecagoitia:1981invariantes-castizos].
 The latter meant the history of lesser places and lives, often unnoticed by historians before the mid 20^th^ century and, more importantly,